lasersonlab/phip-stat/README.md

 The overall flow of the pipeline is

-1. "align" — for each sample count the number of reads derived from each possible library member
+1. align — for each sample count the number of reads derived from each possible library member

-2. "merge" — combine the count values from all samples into a single count matrix
+2. merge — combine the count values from all samples into a single count matrix

-3. "model" — normalize counts and train a model to compute enrichment scores/hits
+3. model — normalize counts and train a model to compute enrichment scores/hits

 An entire NextSeq run with 500M reads can be processed in <30 min on a 4-core